mrled/lability-tutorial/02-Simple/index.markdown

 This is simple to do from Powershell.

 You can see the [Deploy-SIMPLE.ps1](#deploy-simpleps1) script in its entirety below.
+I typically write a short script like this to help me deploy the lab.
+However, in this section,
-However, I have broken it out here into commands that can be typed directly into Powershell to make discussing different commands easier here.
+I have also broken it out into commands that can be typed directly into Powershell to make it easier to describe what the commands are doing.

 ### Build the DSC MOF files: